sawby08/lovetale/README.md

 ## LÖVETALE Engine
-<p>My third attempt at writing an Undertale battle engine in LÖVE!
-I'm mostly writing this for personal use, but anyone can use this if they make their way through my garbage code.</p>
+<p>My third attempt at writing an Undertale battle engine in LÖVE with a goal of providing an easy framework for anyone to make their own accurate fanmade battles.</p>

 !["A screenshot of the LÖVETALE engine."](./github/screenie.png "A screenshot of the LÖVETALE engine.")

-### Progress
+### Progress Roadmap
-<p>This engine is still unfinished.
-Acting and items are functional but fighting and mercy are still unfinished.
+<p>As of right now, ACT, ITEM, and (almost) MERCY are finished, and FIGHT hasn't been started yet.
+My goal right now is to finish fighting and to implement a bullet system for the monsters, but later on I'd like to write something like a wiki to better explain how this works, and to optimize the code so it works with love.js.</p>

 ### Credits
 <p>I'm the only person working on this engine, but I used stuff from these cool people!</p>